seongjin605/arehs/README.md

 * `withConcurrency`: Methods that set the value for parallelism and return the current instance.(default: 10)
 * `timeoutLimit`: The default value is 0.
 If it's greater than 0, the option works, and an error is thrown if the operation takes longer than the timeout time(ms).
-* `stopOnFailure`: Set whether to stop on failure.
+* `stopOnFailure`: If the stopOnFailure option is set to true, the function stops processing and emits appropriate events.
 * `retryLimit`: Set a limit on the number of retries on failure.
 * `mapAsync`: Calling the mapAsync function starts the process of asynchronously processing the input data and returning the results.
-  At this time, each task can have multiple tasks running at the same time, but this is limited by the concurrency setting.
-  This can be used as a useful tool for effectively managing and controlling large data processing jobs.
-* `mapAsyncWithRetry`: Calling the mapAsyncWithRetry function initiates the process of asynchronously processing the input data with retry logic applied to the processing function.
-  If an error occurs during processing, the function retries according to the specified retry limit.
-  If the retry limit is reached and the stopOnFailure option is set to true, the function stops processing and emits appropriate events.
+  If the stopOnFailure option is set to true, the function stops processing and emits appropriate events.
   This can be useful for handling transient errors or ensuring data processing resilience.
+Also, if the retryLimit option is greater than 0, you can set a limit on the number of retries on failure.

 ```typescript
 import { Arehs } from "arehs";